paulyd82/HSBC/README.md

 # README

 ### The Package
 You will likely have executed a `git clone` on this package from https://github.com/paulyd82/HSBC/tree/main.

-Some assumptions for this project:
+#### Some assumptions for this project:

 - The user is on a Linux server with q installed.
-- The package, once cloned, may be named "HSBC-main".
-Please rename it to HSBC
+- The package, once cloned, *may* be named "HSBC-main".
+Please rename it to HSBC.
+If not, please ignore.
 ```bash
 mv HSBC-main HSBC
 ```
 - The repository has been cloned into the home/root directory of your user/appuser.
-Files are loaded based on this location i.e. sourced from `~/HSBC/..`.
-If the package does not reside here then please move it to the `~/` directory.
+If not, feel free to move it to your home dir.
 ```bash
 mv HSBC ~/.
 ```